sfcheung/power4mome/README.md

 and we would like to
-have an tool that, though specifically designed with mediation, moderation, and moderated-mediation in mind and may be limited in scope (though it is a
+have an tool that, though specifically designed with mediation, moderation, and moderated mediation in mind and may be limited in scope (though it is a
 "big" scope), is easy for our daily use in estimating power.